marcobrando/Deep-Skin-Detection-on-Low-Resolution-Grayscale-Images/README.md

 ## Data

 Labeled face segmentation data could be find in "data/GT".
-This are skin mask automaticly obtained from the MUCT and Helen dataset.
+This are skin mask obtained from the MUCT and Helen dataset.
 These datasets are downloadable at http://www.milbo.org/muct/ and http://www.ifp.illinois.edu/~vuongle2/helen/ respectivly.
+Training labeled were obtained automatically (so there could be some errors), while testing ones were manually labeled.

 ## Dependencies

-Python, Opencv, Keras, Tensorflow
+Python, Opencv, numpy, Keras, Tensorflow

 ## Testing the dataset